AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

 ---
-description: The MDVA-39993 patch solves the issue where the inventory changes done through API are not reflected on the storefront.
-This patch is available when the Quality Patches Tool (QPT) 1.1.12 is installed.
-The patch ID is MDVA-39993.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-39993: Inventory changes done through API are not reflected on storefront"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.12,inventory changes,frontend,API,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-39993: Inventory changes done through API are not reflected on storefront'
 ---

-# MDVA-39993: Inventory changes done through API are not reflected on storefront

 The MDVA-39993 patch solves the issue where the inventory changes done through API are not reflected on the storefront.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-39993.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.